 Backstage Plugin Guide | PagerDuty

-The PagerDuty plugin for Backstage allows you to surface key PagerDuty information related to a Backstage or Portal entity.
+The PagerDuty plugin for Backstage surfaces key PagerDuty information related to a Backstage or Portal entity.
 Trigger incidents and view on-call users, active incidents, recent changes, and service dependencies directly in your developer portal.

 • Display relevant PagerDuty information about an entity within Backstage or Portal, such as active incidents or recent changes.